mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 ## Pedagogies to support game making via coding

 One of the main themes of this review is to explore the pedagogies available to support coding, particularly in relation to Research Question 1 (RQ1).
 In the context of activity theory, pedagogy can be framed as pedagogical tools and processes, functioning as a type of mediational strategy.
 The following discussion focuses on pedagogies that are especially relevant to digital making, specifically game making, in informal, real-life (as opposed to online) communities.
 Denner's [-@denner_does_2019] systematic review of game making studies, identifies three main pedagogical streams: design frameworks (Design-Build-Test), step-based pedagogies, and social approaches.

 This section will broadly follow these streams.
 First, I will review design thinking approaches and project-based learning.
 Next, I will outline pedagogies centred around scaffolding game production through progressive steps, such as the Use, Modify, and Create (UMC) framework.
 Finally, I will examine the social and cultural aspects of coding clubs and informal programmes that serve as venues for CGD&P.

+### On the process of creating frameworks and pedagogies.

+The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
+In particular guideline x, and y can be identified in the use of GDPS in this research.

+NOTE - Is this helpful for the final section

 <!-- ## Project-based learning / Social approach / Communities of Learners.